SimonThomine/Cytologia-Data-Challenge/README.md

 Even with the ensemble method, inference time remains exceptionally low.
 Additionally, the performance gap between the ensemble and a single model is minimal, making a single model a viable option.
 By opting for a single model, you can achieve a speedup of 7–10x with only a slight trade-off in performance.

+## Inference Details

+To correctly create a prediction to submit in the Cytologia Data Challence, we had to fill the test.csv with our detections and labels.

 ### Non-Maximum-Suppression